aqie123/corePython/Linux/lnmp/note.md

 			e.重启mysql服务
 				systemctl restart mysqld.service
 			f.mysql 允许远程用户登录访问
-				1.GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY '753951kzlAqie*7jskols' WITH GRANT OPTION;
+				1.GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY '753951kzlAqie*qazwsx' WITH GRANT OPTION;
 				2.FLUSH PRIVILEGES;
+				3.GRANT ALL PRIVILEGES ON test.* TO 'test'@'%' identified by 'mimatest';
+					CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';

+					GRANT ALL PRIVILEGES ON *.* TO 'username'@'localhost' WITH GRANT OPTION;

+					CREATE USER 'username'@'%' IDENTIFIED BY 'password';

+					GRANT ALL PRIVILEGES ON *.* TO 'username'@'%' WITH GRANT OPTION;

 		3.编译安装php
 			(https://secure.php.net/manual/zh/install.unix.nginx.php)